testmailtt/webhook.site/docs/faq.markdown

 Note that this may change in the future, so sign up for the newsletter at <https://docs.webhook.site/news.html> to be notified of changes.

 ## Q: How do I export the data stored on Webhook.site?

-A: Yes.
-With [Webhook.site Pro](pro.markdown), we provide a CSV Export functionality, simply click the button in the menu.
+A: With [Webhook.site Pro](pro.markdown), we provide a CSV Export functionality, simply click the button in the menu.
 Additionally, data can be saved using the [Webhook.site API](api/about.md) and Command-Line Utility.

 ## Q: How do I send data to my computer/localhost?

-A: You can either periodically fetch the data using the API or stream requests to a local URL using the [Webhook.site API](cli.md), in a similar fashion to e.g. ngrok.
+A: You can either periodically fetch the data using the API or stream requests to a local URL using the [Webhook.site CLI](cli.md), in a similar fashion to e.g. ngrok.

 ## Q: Is my data private?